Yamaha Wolverine SxS with Winch

 Capacity2,500 – 3,500 lbs3,500 – 4,500 lbs4,500 – 5,500 lbs

 It’s always better to choose a winch with a higher pulling capacity.
 For example, our Can-AM ATV weighs 716 lbs and is factory-outfitted with a rated 3,000 lb Warn winch made for Bombardier.
-That’s over 4x multiple of pulling power to vehicle weight.
+That’s over 4x multiple of pulling power to the weight of your vehicle.

 What Happens if You Exceed the Weight Capacity?